LibraryCarpentry/librarycarpentry.github.io/pages/supporters.md

 ---
 layout: page-fullwidth
-title: "Our Sponsors"
+title: "Our Supporters"
-permalink: "/sponsors/"
+permalink: "/supporters/"
 ---

 The Carpentries is a fiscally sponsored project of the 501(c)3 [Community Initiatives](http://communityin.org/)